-PFE School Policy Template, Page 4 Although ESSA statute does not require the School Parent and Family Engagement Policy to be approved by the school board, the LEA may require Board adoption.
+Although ESSA statute does not require the School Parent and Family Engagement Policy to be approved by the school board, the LEA may require Board adoption.
 Refer to your "policy on policies" and follow the more restrictive requirement.
-If required This policy was approved by < Name of LEA> on <mm dd="" yy=""></mm> .
-Signed by Authorized Official: Date: IMPORTANT NOTE: This template will assist a school when developing a school parent and family engagement policy.
+If required This policy was approved by <name lea="" of=""> on <mm dd="" yy="">.</mm></name> Signed by Authorized Official: Date: IMPORTANT NOTE: This template will assist a school when developing a school parent and family engagement policy.
 For purposes of TEA validation, the school policy validation will review the items in this template as well as items that are a part of the school-parent compact.
-For more details contact your title I, Part A ESC contact.
-Copyright © Notice.
-The materials are copyrighted © and trademarked TM is the property of the Texas Education Agency (TEA) and may not be reproduced without the express written permission of TEA, except under the following conditions: Texas public school districts, charter schools, and Education Service Centers may reproduce and use copies of the Materials and Related Materials for the districts' and schools' educational use without obtaining permission from TEA.
-Residents of the state of Texas may reproduce and use copies of the Materials and Related Materials for the districts' and schools' TEA.
-Residents of the state of Texas may reproduce and use copies of the Materials for individual personal use only without obtaining written permission of TEA.
-Any portion reproduced must be reproduced in its entirety and remain unedited, unaltered and unchanged in any way.
-No monetary charge can be made from the reproduced materials or any document containing them; however, a reasonable charge to cover only the cost of reproduction and distribution may be charged.
-Priv ate entities or persons located in Texas that are not Texas public school districts, Texas Education Service Centers, or Texas charter schools or any entity, whether public or private, educational or non-educational, located outside the state of Texas MUST obtain written approval from TEA and will be required to enter into a license agreement that may involve the pay ment of a licensing fee or a roy alty.
-For information contact: Texas Education Agency, 1701 N. Congress Ave., Austin, TX 78701-1494; email: copyrights@teatexas.gov.
-4 Continued on next page
+For more details contact your title I, Part A ESC contact. written per 1.
+Texas education 2.
+Resident TEA.
+3. Any port 4.
+No modistribution Private e private, e involvet It @ Notice.
+The materials are copy righted @ and trademarked TM is the property of the Texas Education Agency (TEA) and may not be reproduced without the emission of TEA, except under the following conditions: public school districts, charter schools, and Education Service Centers may reproduce and use copies of the Materials and Related Materials for the districts' and nal use without obtaining permission from TEA. ents of the state of Texas may reproduce and use copies of the Materials and Related Materials for individual personal use only without obtaining written perm permission from the reproduced materials or any document containing them; however, a reasonable charge to cover only the cost of reproducent may be charged.
+Intities or persons located in Texas that are not Texas public school districts, Texas Education Service Centers, or Texas charter schools or any entity, whether educational, located outside the state of Texas MUST obtain written approval from TEA and will be required to enter into a license agreement he pay ment of a licensing fee or a roy alty. mation contact: Texas Education Agency, 1701 N. Congress Av.e., Austin, TX 78701-1494; email: copyrights@textexas.gov . ission of ction and public or 4